newatoms/guides/divide-a-team/readme.md

-Goal: A step by step walkthrough of splitting a team and creating two new ones.
+Goal: A step by step walkthrough of dividing a team and creating two new ones.

-# How to split a team
+# How to divide a team

 Our company is growing.
 All of our teams grow naturally by hiring new people.
 Ideally a team is between 5 and 10 people.
 So what happens if a team gets too big?
-It is devided, like natural cells divide.
+It is divided, like natural cells divide.

 ![Cells dividing](http://i.giphy.com/zlDvp7eTc0ik.gif)